Can Foundation Issues Be Fixed?

 Tile is very durable, and in Austin and most of Central Texas, many homes have tile floors because it helps keep the home cool in the summer months, when temperatures can reach into the 100s.
 However, tile is not immune to cracks, and over time you may experience small cracks in places such as your kitchen and bathroom.
 Some cracks may be minor, especially in the caulk which may need a reseal, but if you see larger ones, or the tiles start to shift from how they’re set, then it could be indicative of a larger problem.

 If you come across new or old cracks in your home’s foundation, don’t wait for the problem to get worse.
 Many of these above issues can be fixed, but it’s finding out the cause and the source of the issue that can take some detective work.
-If you are having issues with your foundation, reach out to our Austin and San Antonio foundation repair company.
+If you are having issues with your foundation, reach out to our Austin and San Marcos foundation repair company.
 Our highly experienced team will thoroughly evaluate your home’s foundation and work with you to safely and properly fix any problems you might have.